What Is The Best Size For A Subway Tile?

 2"x4" Subway Tiles

-Beyond their space-saving prowess, 2"x4" subway tiles offer a touch of subtle detail.
+Beyond their space-saving feature, 2"x4" subway tiles offer a touch of subtle detail.
 The slightly elongated format creates a gentle pattern that adds visual interest without overwhelming the eye.
 This characteristic makes them a great choice for creating a unique backsplash design, especially when paired with contrasting grout or a herringbone layout.

 However, there are a few considerations to keep in mind with 2"x4" tiles.
 They might not be as readily available as their larger 3"x6" counterparts, so planning ahead and sourcing your materials is crucial.
 Additionally, the slightly smaller size may require more meticulous planning for layout, especially if you're aiming for a specific pattern or design.